ML4SE2022/group2/README.md

 ```

 ______________________________________________________________________
-## Data preprocessing
+## Preprocessing the dataset

-For preprocessing the dataset.
+If you wish to only preprocess the dataset follow these steps.

 #### Step 1.
 Build parser

 ```bash